What is the deadline for submitting my Expense Report (ER)?

 Sometimes I need to pay a registration fee to attend a conference or purchase my airline ticket before the price goes up.
 Why does it take so long to get approval of my travel request when I am attending a conference?

 Although we may request conference approvals in a timely manner, there are times approval is not immediate.
 If the conference has been “closed” in the conference management section of the DOE iPortal system, we reach out to other government contractors to see if anyone has an additional slot they can “gift” to us.
 There are also times when the conference has not been approved by DOE.
 In that case we cannot approve the trip until DOE approves the conference.
-It is very important that you submit a TAR as early as possible to insure the best chance of receiving approval.
+It is very important that you submit a PA as early as possible to insure the best chance of receiving approval.
 Also, DOE conference management regulations require that no expenses be incurred until the conference is approved.